Fasih1994/kafka-cluster/README.md

 # kafka-cluster

-This is a Kafka Cluster setup with confluent stack, it includes
+This is a Docker based Kafka Cluster setup with confluent stack, it includes

 * Zookeeper
 * Kafka